Jenny Bailey: Political activity

-Bailey made the decision to enter politics in the early 2000s, later saying that her ambition to make a contribution to local life was the biggest incentive behind this career choice.
+Bailey made the decision to enter politics in the early 2000s, and she later said that her ambition to make a contribution to local life was the biggest incentive behind this career choice.
 She became a councillor for the Liberal Democrats in 2002 after being elected to represent East Chesterton.
-Bailey had long taken an interest in environmental issues and made them a feature of her tenure in office; promoting cycling, waste management, recycling, and advocating the use of public transport; as well as implementing several schemes to aid local residents in these activities.
+Bailey had long taken an interest in environmental issues, and she made them a feature of her tenure in office; promoting cycling, waste management, recycling, and advocating the use of public transport; as well as implementing several schemes to aid local residents in these activities.
 She served as a school governor for Chesterton Community College for a short period.

 In 2004, she was appointed as Executive Councillor for Planning and Transportation, and in this role successfully led the Council's new parking enforcement role.
 She was also re-elected as councillor for East Chesterton, winning 40.7% of the vote; a margin of 2.4% over her partner, Liddle.
 She was promoted to deputy mayor in 2006, acting as Ceremonial Bailiff to the mayor at select civic ceremonial events.

 At Cambridge City Council's annual meeting on 24 May 2007, Bailey was appointed mayor for the municipal year of 2007–2008, thus becoming the 801st first citizen of Cambridge.
 Her job as mayor entailed attending approximately 500 social engagements.
 Bailey chose two charities, Press Relief and the Cambridge Museum of Technology, to be the primary benefactors of the fundraising done throughout her tenure.
 Bailey also vowed to give recognition to the unsung heroes of the city.

 She was succeeded by her deputy mayor, Mike Dixon, in 2008.

 Despite it being well known among councillors for several years, Bailey's appointment garnered significant media coverage, with Fox News reporting the story in the USA.
 Bailey, however, said that she did not want the issue to eclipse being mayor.